Massage for Cancer Patients

 There are quite a few misconceptions floating around that refrain cancer patients from considering massage therapy along with their regular cancer treatments.
 But, in fact, it has emerged as a beneficial treatment that can help cancer patients cope with their pain.
 If you know a licensed massage therapist and wish to go with the therapy, you can expect the following:

 - Your message therapy will have to touch multiple parts of your body to target specific points and muscle groups because the therapy is a hands-on treatment.
 If you aren’t very comfortable with this aspect, then you may not be a suitable candidate for message therapy.

 - There are many techniques that are involved in massage therapy.
 Some of the most popular ones include aromatherapy, classical massage, myofascial massage and Swedish massage.

 - The different techniques that are employed by a licensed massage therapist alleviate your pain depending on your specific condition.
 The frequency and length of each session will depend on your symptoms because there’s no one-size-fits-all approach to massage therapy.

 In the current times, a range of studies are trying to establish the advantages of massage therapy for cancer patients.
 Many healthcare professionals and oncologists are recognizing it as a complementary treatment option for patients undergoing chemotherapy and anti-cancer medications.

-In Home or In Office Massages by Jakki in the Greater Orlando / Central Florida area.
+In Home or In Office Massages by Jacqueline in the Central Florida area.
 Certified for many different massages and treatments.
 Specializing in Manual lymphatic drainage (MLD) post surgery recovery massage.